Home » Case Studies » Mid-20th century Italian test plate for underglaze colors

 Technical Photography

-The most informative Technical Photography method in this case is Infrared Fluorescence (IRF).
+The most informative Technical Photography method in this Italian test plate is Infrared Fluorescence (IRF).
 It reveals that the orange test color shows strong infrared fluorescence, suggesting the use of a cadmium-based pigment.

 Reflected UV (UVR) also provides valuable clues.
 While most pigments absorb UV and appear dark in UVR images, the blue pigment (no. 2) reflects UV, a useful feature for its identification and mapping.
 The same applies to the grey pigment (no. 16).

 The infrared reflectography is equally important for pigment identification and mapping.
 As expected, most pigments become transparent in infrared, but the blacks behave differently.
-Black no. 18 remains dark, whereas black no. 14 becomes almost transparent—indicating that different black pigments were used.
+Black no. 18 remains dark, whereas black no. 14 becomes almost transparent—indicating that different black pigments were used in this Italian test plate.